The Intel Core i9-14900 wins in 10 out of 14 comparable specs, with 1 tie. Its biggest advantage is L2 Cache (3100% better).

 AI Versus Verdict

 The Intel Core i9-14900 is the objective winner of this comparison, securing victory in ten out of fourteen measured specifications.
-While the Intel Core i5-6600K maintains a lead in base clock speed, which is 75% better than its counterpart, the Intel Core i9-14900 offers a significantly more robust architecture.
-Its most impactful advantage is the L2 cache, which is 3100% better than the cache capacity found in the Intel Core i5-6600K.
+While the Intel Core i5-6600K maintains a notable lead in base clock speed, which is 75% higher than its counterpart, the Intel Core i9-14900 offers a significantly more robust architecture.
+The most impactful advantage for the newer processor is its L2 cache, which is 3100% larger than that found in the Intel Core i5-6600K.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.